 When I started my second company in 1994, I didn’t really understand all the nuances of allocating equity to my partners as well as I do today.
 That said, I did get pretty close to considering many of them.
 The following is my story to provide some context to understand how to allocate equity for a startup.

-It was 1992, and I knew that it was only a matter of time before my department and job would be eliminated.
-I decided that I would start my own company and leverage my industry knowledge and network connections.
-Keeping my day job, I worked nights and weekends for over a year writing and rewriting my business plan.
+It was 1992, and I knew that it was only a matter of time before my department and job in corporate america would be eliminated.
+I decided that I was time to start my own company and leverage my industry knowledge and network connections.
+Keeping my day job, I worked nights and weekends over the next year and a half writing and rewriting my business plan.
 Since there was no guarantee that anything would ever come of this effort, I factored my pre-start time invested into my equity allocation.

 When the market was finally right to launch the business, I had to quit a good-paying job as a manager with benefits and received no severance package.
-Here, I factored my opportunity costs into my equity allocation, since I could have just waited and received a severance package.
+Here, I factored my opportunity costs into my equity allocation, since I could have just waited until the department closed and received a severance package.

 They each received a lucrative severance package from their employer when their employer shut down their local operations and outsourced their work to my new business.
 Since their severance package was an unexpected windfall, I factored that into my equity allocation as well.